 On the inward half, there’s a fine set of holes between the 12th and the 15th (which were created by Hawtree in the late 1970s) before “Quarry,” the only hole left from the original nine hole course.
 The 17th is very scenic, played over Elf Loch with the Kyber Pass looming in the back then the round finishes with a tricky, severely doglegged last hole where bogey or worse can easily be carded by golfers who push too hard for a par.

 Mortonhall is rightly regarded as one of the best parkland courses in the Lothians with many holes characterised by mature Silver Birch, Pine, Fir, and Sycamore trees that define wide, open fairways, leading to large, beautifully tended greens.
+In recent years, Mackenzie & Ebert completed a major renovation ensuring the course remains fit for purpose in the new millennium.

 A very good golf course, a must for anyone staying in Edinburgh.
 I played a morning round before my flight back to Spain and the truth is that the course did not disappoint me at all, even after having read some of the very favorable chronicles on this website.